 Agnew Lake is about 1.5 km (1 mile) and 900m (3/4 mile) wide.
 A very clear lake with an average depth of about 2m (6ft) with a couple of deep holes out in the middle at the northwest end.
 I have only had a chance to fish the lake once.
 That day we caught a lot on very nice Northern Pike.
 Beautiful wide bodied fish with an average length of 25-30”.
 We also hooked into a few Yellow Perch.
 We weren’t rigged for Perch so I can’t say how many we would have caught had we been ready to target them.

-This portage is only available when there aren’t any guests staying at South Bay Outpost.
+This portage is only available when there isn’t any guests staying at South Bay Outpost.

 Possession limits are in accordance to your Ontario fishing license and Woman River Camp’s Conservation Policy – mandatory catch and release of all Northern Pike over 27”